How to Decorate a Pumpkin with Yarn

 While it was heating up, I used a ruler to cut several lengths of yarn to wrap from the top to the bottom of the pumpkin, about 8 inches.
 I also removed the price tag.
 You can see the original $9.99 price.

 I began by gluing a length of yarn to the top of the pumpkin.
-I started with the indentions.
+I started with the intentions.

-It took eleven lengths of yarn to go around the pumpkin.
+It took eleven lengths of yarn to go around the pumpkin from one side of the stem to the other side.
+Cut off the yarn next to the stem.

-TIP: I found that cutting the yarn on the diagonal gave a better look.
+TIP: I found that cutting the yarn on the diagonal gave a smoother look.

 TIP: To hold down the end of the yarn, I found that using a glue stick works well.
-Last fall when I was making the pumpkin and flower wreath, I burned two fingers really badly.
-It took weeks to heal, so I’m a little glue gun shy.
+When I was making a pumpkin and flower wreath a couple of years ago, I burned two fingers really badly.
+It took weeks to heal, so I’m a little glue gun-shy.

 TIP: If you have any yarn fuzz, just shave it off with your scissors.

-The first pumpkin now decorated with yarn.
+The first pumpkin is now decorated with yarn.
 I love it!!

 The pumpkin stem had a small twine wrapped around it.
 I left it there.
 To give the pumpkin a more finished look and cover the edges of the yarn, I used raffia.
 I had plenty in my craft supplies.